Dolphins stun Patriots 27-24, denying NE first-round bye

 Brandon Bolden gave the Patriots good field position, taking the ensuing kickoff and returning it 38 yards to the New England 40.
 Rex Burkhead rushed 14 yards on the first play to get the Patriots across the 50.

 Brady completed a short pass to Ben Watson, followed by a 20-yard strike to Mohamed Sanu.
-Three plays later, Brady connected with White for the go-head score.
+Three plays later, Brady connected with White for the go-ahead score.

 But it wasn’t enough.